MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/openxr-cookbook.md

 3. Call `xrDestroySpace` on the old reference space handle and start using your new recentered reference space in its place.

 Be sure to stash away the `XrReferenceSpaceCreateInfo` struct you use in step 2, so that the next time you need to recenter, you can add the then-current `VIEW` pose to the struct's accumulated `poseInReferenceSpace` field.
+An alternative is to keep an additional `XrSpace` with an identity `poseInReferenceSpace` solely for determining this offset.